 Originally the Congregational Church & Hall marked the exact postal halfway meeting & exchange point between Perth & Fremantle in the early 1900’s.

 The Congregational Church continued as a place of worship until 1977.
-It then was used for an array of businesses, including a wedding pavilion, art gallery, antique centre, bookstore and now in 2019, a European Furniture Gallery, after a long restoration by Talitha and her family.
+It then was used for an array of businesses, including a wedding pavilion, art gallery, antique centre, bookstore and now in 2019, a European Furniture Gallery, after a long restoration by Talitha, Chris Marco and family.